Authenticity helps cultivate more joy and happiness.

 Related topics are topics introduced in the book but not covered in totality.
 I add books to my Amazon cart and schedule talks to my YouTube playlist while reading so that I don’t forget about them.

 A topic that really resonated with me from the book is the need for play.
 Play effects our level of enjoyment in life but it also effects our level of creativity and problem solving.
-Keeping play in all stages and aspects of life is important.
+Continuing to play in all stages and in all aspects of life is important.

 3/ Discussion topics